ubiq/pyrus-legacy/README.md

 - Easily send UBQ and *any* ERC-20 Standard Token.
 Many tokens included as default: DGD, GNT, ICN, MKR, PLU, REP, SNGLS, and more.
 - Send "Only ETH" or "Only ETC" to ensure you are not victim of replay attacks.
 - Generate and send offline transactions, ensuring your private keys never touch an internet-connected device.
-- Securely access your ETH & Tokens on your [Ledger Nano S](http://support.ledgerwallet.com/knowledge_base/topics/how-to-use-myetherwallet-with-your-nano-s) via the MyEtherWallet interface (Chrome & Opera natively, Firefox w/ [add-on](https://addons.mozilla.org/en-US/firefox/addon/u2f-support-add-on/))
+- Securely access your UBQ & Tokens on your [Ledger Nano S](http://support.ledgerwallet.com/knowledge_base/topics/how-to-use-myetherwallet-with-your-nano-s) via the MyEtherWallet interface (Chrome & Opera natively, Firefox w/ [add-on](https://addons.mozilla.org/en-US/firefox/addon/u2f-support-add-on/))
 - Now in 18 languages thanks 100% to the amazing Ethereum community.
 - Supports URI Strings on Send Transaction Page.
 [Read More.](https://github.com/kvhnuke/etherwallet/issues/283#issuecomment-261849895)
     - to=[address]